tvl83/DeveloperDocumentation/src/content/sphero/getting-started.md

 With orbBasic, you can create more complex programs with a Basic-based text programming language.

-Run basic programs, create and prototype autonomous behaviour, and explore the inner workings of Sphero and Ollie.
+Run basic programs, create and prototype autonomous behaviour, and explore the inner workings of Sphero.

 If you have an iOS device, you can find orbBasic on the [App Store](https://itunes.apple.com/us/app/orbbasic-for-sphero/id647306205?mt=8).